MathewChanda/DiscoverNews/README.md

 ## Future Features of DiscoverNews
 In the next iteration of DiscoverNews, I would like to implement many exciting features to improve the experience of finding new articles around the world :
-* Firebase for user authentication with Google sign-in
+* Using Firebase for user authentication with Google sign-in
 * Bookmarking favorite articles
 * User history of viewing different articles
 * Build a cross-platform mobile application with React Native or Flutter